Dike (mythology): Depiction

 She ruled over human justice, while her mother Themis ruled over divine justice.
-Her opposite was adikia ("injustice"); in reliefs on the archaic Chest of Cypselus preserved at Olympia, an attractive depiction Dikē throttled an ugly depiction of Adikia and beat her with a stick.
+Her opposite was adikia ("injustice"); in reliefs on the archaic Chest of Cypselus preserved at Olympia, an attractive depiction of Dikē throttled an ugly depiction of Adikia and beat her with a stick.

 The later art of rhetoric treated the personification of abstract concepts as an artistic device, which devolved into the allegorizing that Late Antiquity bequeathed to patristic literature.
 In a further euhemerist interpretation, Dikē was born a mortal and Zeus placed her on Earth to keep mankind just.
-He quickly learned this was impossible and placed her next to him on Mount Olympus.
+He quickly learned that this was impossible and placed her next to him on Mount Olympus.

 Mythology

 One of her epithets was Astraea, referring to her appearance as the constellation Virgo.
 According to Aratus's account of the constellation's origin, Dike lived upon Earth during the Golden and Silver ages, when there were no wars or diseases, men raised fine crops and did not yet know how to sail.
 They grew greedy, however, and Dike was sickened.
 She proclaimed:

 Behold what manner of race the fathers of the Golden Age left behind them!
 Far meaner than themselves! but you will breed a viler progeny!
 Verily wars and cruel bloodshed shall be unto men and grievous woe shall be laid upon them.